 This prompt helps the AI produce a script that feels more suitable for Instagram Reels, not just general short-form video.

-If you are building a complete short-form content system, use these related guides and templates:
+If you are building a complete short-form content system, use these related guides, templates and tools:

 - YouTube Shorts Script Template